cozy-creator/gen-server/README.md

 ### Running in production

-`comfy-creator` flags:
+`cozy-creator` flags:

 --config path/to/config.json
 --env path/to/.env

-If these are not specified, comfy-creator will use default values.
+If these are not specified, cozy-creator will use default values.

 Example config.json:
 ```
     {
         "filesystem_type": "S3",
-        "workspace_dir": "~/.comfy-creator",
+        "workspace_dir": "~/.cozy-creator",
         "models_dirs": [
-            "~/.comfy-creator/models",
+            "~/.cozy-creator/models",
-            "~/.comfy-creator/models/stable-diffusion"
+            "~/.cozy-creator/models/stable-diffusion"
         ],
         "s3_credentials": {
             "bucket_name": "voidtech-storage-dev",